 Well, in today’s post, Jess Palmer explains how to do just that.
-In this excerpt from the May/June 2019 issue of Pottery Making Illustrated, Jess shows you how she creates her beautiful handmade Martini glasses. – Jennifer Poellot Harnetty, editor.
+In this excerpt from the Pottery Making Illustrated archives, Jess shows you how she creates her beautiful handmade martini glasses. – Jennifer Poellot Harnetty, editor.

 PS.
-Check out the May/June 2019 issue of Pottery Making Illustrated to see how Jess approaches the surfaces of her Martini glasses.
+Click here to see how Jess approaches the surfaces of her martini glasses.

 Handmade Martini Glass – Creating the Form